Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Methodology

 \subsection{Expansion}

-After selecting the leaf node $s_k$, the algorithm expands the search tree by generating a new reasoning step.
-The newly generated child node is denoted as $s_{k+1}$, which introduces new reasoning content and extends the search tree.
-We consider two modes for next step generation: \textbf{SLM-LLM collaborative inference} and \textbf{Private SLM inference.}
+After selecting leaf node $s_k$, the algorithm expands the search tree by generating a new reasoning step.
+The newly generated child $s_{k+1}$ introduces new reasoning content and extends the tree.
+The two generation modes are \textbf{SLM-LLM edge-cloud collaborative inference} and \textbf{edge-side private-SLM inference}.